discourse/discourse-prometheus-alert-receiver/README.md

    plugin](https://github.com/discourse/discourse-assign), which this plugin depends on.

-1. You'll probably want to enable the Discourse site setting, "allow duplicate topic titles", otherwise there will be sadness over time, as multiple topics with the same name will be created over time.
+1. The plugin makes extensive use of tags and creates multiple topics with the same name.
+As such, `SiteSetting.allow_duplicate_topic_titles` and `SiteSetting.tagging_enabled` will be enabled by the plugin upon installation.

 1. Create a new receiver URL by POSTing (as an admin user, so probably using an API key) to `/prometheus/receiver/generate`, with a request body that